haitch-dot-tech/esp_pwm/README.md

 3. esp_pwm
 4. motor (if you are to be using one, yes it is compatible)

-You can even have multiplt objects at once, such as:
+You can even have multiple objects at once, such as:

 esp_pwm led1;